 The Sheng 生 (shēng) is the male character and is divided into four specific roles:

 Laosheng 老生 (lǎo shēng)

-The Laosheng character is often gentle with good manners, and have a black or white beard.
+The Laosheng character is often gentle with good manners and has a black or white beard.
 They would often wear a black hat of various shapes depending on the character’s status as well as a uniform-type costume.